skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ## Keep your party at Lv 1 in order to achieve max stats later!

 Stats actually pose the biggest problem in this perfect game challenge, since in order to obtain perfect stats, you must start working on them from Lv 1.
 Furthermore, you can only work on them after getting the Excalibur II as you are not only limited by the Lv at which you begin, but also by the available selection of equipment.
 Simply put, you do not have access to all of the necessary equipment until after you get the Excalibur II, and if it is available, then you either don't have the time to actually get it or to level up with it to a meaningful degree.
 What does this mean for you?
-It means that you will be playing the while game at Lv 1!
+It means that you will be playing the whole game at Lv 1!

-If the game let you, that is.
-There many forced battles in the game and most of them can be won without absorbing any EXP by using the Stop spell and the Needle Fork's Add Status property, Petrify.
+If the game lets you, that is.
+There are many forced battles in the game and most of them can be won without absorbing any EXP by using the Stop spell and the Needle Fork's Add Status property, Petrify.
 However, there are 3 battles in which EXP is **unavoidable**, namely the battles against Amdusias, Abadon and Shell Dragon in Pandemonium.
 Depending on what your priorities for your perfect save are, you may have to defeat Tantarian and gain his EXP as well.

 Don't be intimidated by a Lv 1 Game; it has its difficult parts, but it's very fun overall!